symsoft/ecc-api-guide/parameters.md

 The Service Identifier is a string that uniquely identifies one of the Services possible to assign to Subscriptions created by the API User.

 Each API User has a user specific set of Services.
 This set of Services is defined and set up during the [onboarding](onboarding.md) procedure.

+The Service Identifier is case sensitive and needs to be URL escaped in case of 'strange' characters.